Group-MIM/.github/profile/README.md

 ## Hi there 👋

-To the moon 🚀🚀🚀

-Yes, we are building the future with GitHub.
+we are building the future with GitHub.
 In fact, we’ve been doing this since October 22th June, 2023.
 That's when we made our first commit.

 💗 Our heart is technology and community and is fundamental to how we build software today.